hippospace/move-to-ts/README.md

 Below we give a rather arbitrary example.
 In general, though, you may use it to query for example the complete list of users in a lending protocol that are eligible for liquidation.

+Notes, #[query] is an early solution designed by move-to-ts, now you can use #[view], which is natively supported by aptos

 Example in Move:
 ```